patrickmetz/clear_8/README.md

 I abandoned it three years ago, and now revived it as my weekend project.

-It's main purposes are having fun and polishing my skills in programming,
+It's main purposes are having fun and polishing my skills in programming
-<br>software-engineering and project-management.
+<br>and software-engineering.

 Goals
 -----